IsaiahSama/schedulekeeper/README.md

 # Implementations
 - Schedules will be stored in a JSON file for backwards compatibility with the previous version
+- This JSON file will be stored in the current directory.
+Please do not manually edit this file unless you know what you are doing, or you risk losing your schedules for ever.
 - Users should also be allowed to use a valid JSON file to add a schedule, or to bring an old schedule to this new version
+- Users are allowed to tweak the config.yaml file to have their own settings

 ## Schedules
 Schedules will be stored in the following format: